OpenSourceProtogenCollection/flexOS/README.md

 RasPi: Main coding done, just waiting on additional microcontrollers to test multiple ttyUSBs.

-Android app: SSH functioning, looking at implementing an add button for custom scripts
+Android app: SSH and custom buttons have been implemented, now looking at saving these buttons for future sessions.
+See the Issues board for current improvements being worked on.

 Suit: